kiransingh99/project-trubisky/README.md

 ## Interpreting the data

+### Raw data files

+The raw data files are in CSV file formats, and the file names begin with the prefix "RAW-".
+In case they were not transmitted accurately, they are 'health checked' before they get added to the tracker file (mentioned below).
+They have the following columns:

+- time - timestamp of each reading, given in milliseconds
+- acc (e_r) - linear acceleration in the direction the ball points in (along the major axis)
+- acc (e_1) - linear acceleration along one of the minor axes
+- acc (e_2) - linear acceleration along the other minor axis
+- w (e_r) - angular velocity in the direction of the major axis
+- w (e_1) - angular velocity in the direction of the first minor axis
+- w (e_2) - angular velocity in the direction of the second minor axis
+- euler (alpha) - change in bearing since sensors initialised
+- euler (beta) - change in elevation/ pitch since sensors initialised
+- euler (gamma) - change in orientation since sensors intiialised

+This file should not be given too much focus as the processed data files contain the same information and more.

+### Processed data files
+TO DO

 ### Global tracker file

 The global tracker file is the summary of the data of each of the throws of the ball.
 Each column gives the value of another metric for each file listed in the tracker.
 An explanation of the columns are as follows: